duckodes/library/README.md

 ### 💧 last version 1.0.3
 ### 💧 description
 > * To prevent MITB from executing scripted click events, a clickutils.js has been developed.
-> * This script utilizes event listeners such as mousedown, mouseup, touchstart, and touchend.
+> * This script utilizes event listeners such as mousedown, mouseup

 > ### Note (repeated multiple times):
 > All functions returned by clickutils are intended for a single use.
-Therefore, functions returned by clickutils should be re-added internally at the appropriate moment to avoid being executed only once.
+To allow clickutils to operate more than once, you need to set canLoop to true.
+The advantage is that you can add the removeLoop() method at the appropriate time to remove the loop.
+This method will immediately remove the events that were added.

 ### 💧 Quick setup
 ```html